 Coursework in this program is focused on traditional management concepts, with specific applications in the healthcare industry.
 Throughout the program, learning goals emphasize the challenges faced in healthcare delivery in the relationships between clinicians and administrators.
 In total, the degree requires 48 credit hours to complete, including a significant capstone project.EMHA students take classes that examine important aspects of healthcare management, including – but not limited to – the following topics:

 The program features a cohort system that allows students to progress through their coursework with a single group of colleagues.
 This allows them to take full advantage of the prior experience of and contacts with their peers, both during the program and after graduation.
 Students work on individual and team-based capstone projects throughout the two-year program, under the guidance of executive mentors and also, when possible, an administrator from their healthcare organization.

 University of Central Florida

 Tuition per credit hour: $1,152

 The Department of Health Management and Informatics at the University of Central Florida offers an online executive master’s degree in health administration for professionals with experience in the field.
-The program focuses on the structure of healthcare organizations and examines important issues that impact the healthcare industry.
-Designed for working healthcare professionals, its 100% online format allows students to earn their degree from any location without the disruption of travel or required residency periods.
+Designed for working healthcare professionals, its 100 percent online format allows students to earn their degree from any location without the disruption of travel or required residency periods.

 In total, the program consists of 44 credit hours, with each course granting four semester hours of credit.
+In addition, you’ll complete a four credit hour capstone course in strategic management.
+In the capstone, students integrate what they have learned and apply it to real world problems in the healthcare industry.
 There are 10 core courses required to complete the degree, including the following: